Mature Masculine

 Grief lives in the body before it reaches the mind.
 The chest tightens.
 The throat closes.
 The stomach drops.
 The body knows loss before we have words for it.

 Many men try to think their way through grief.
 This fails because grief is embodied.
-We must feel it in our flesh to release it.
-The man who stays in his head will find it stuck there—circulating as anxiety, depression, or rage.
+The man who stays in his head will find grief stuck there, circulating as anxiety, rage, or looping thought patterns.
 Let grief move through the body.
 Shake.
 Breathe.
 Cry.
 Roar.

 How to Grieve